Protect your home from all eventualities with our guide to home insurance in Austria, including contents, building, and liability cover.

 - Firstly, contact the complaints department of your insurer.
-You should receive contact details when you sign up, otherwise you should be able to find information on the company website.
+You should receive contact details when you sign up, otherwise, you should be able to find information on the company website.

-- If things are nor resolved to your satisfaction, you can file a complaint with the FMA.
+- If things are not resolved to your satisfaction, you can file a complaint with the FMA.
 You will need to provide details of the complaint and existing correspondence.
 The FMA will contact the company, assess the information and make a decision.

-- In the event the you are still unsatisfied, you can take the matter to court as a civil case.
+- In the event that you are still unsatisfied, you can take the matter to court as a civil case.
 However, you will need to pay legal costs so make sure that it’s worth it, and that you have a strong case.

 Holiday home insurance in Austria